 How do you know your marketing strategy on Instagram is working?
 What kind of content works best for your audience?
 What audience types are interested in your business?

-When you use Instagram as a marketing channel, you get a ton of valuable data about your audience and their behaviours.
+When you use Instagram as a marketing channel, you get a ton of valuable data about your audience and their behaviors.
 With Instagram Insights you can understand important aspects like – who is your audience, what content works for them, which product is a hit, etc., to know how well your business is performing on Instagram.
 Here’s a ready reckoner of all the different ways that you can leverage Instagram insights for your brand.

-1. How to view insights on Instagram?
+1. How to View Insights on Instagram?

 You’ll find your Instagram Insights by tapping on the menu icon in the top right corner of your Instagram profile.
 Click on the “Insights” tab, which will show you the overall analytics for your business profile.